target-san/weather-cli/README.md

 * `AerisWeather` requires complex OAuth-based authentication and application registration, so it's omitted intentionally
 * `OpenWeather` provides only 24h forecast on free plans, so custom date isn't supported
 * `AccuWeather`'s historical data is available only on enterprise plans, so custom date isn't supported either
+* `AccuWeather` is excluded from CI.
+Its free trial is extremely limited, allowing either 50 requests per day (or 50 requests in total?).
+This includes location requests, so we get effectively 25 weather requests.
 * INI is intentionally used as config format.
 More complicated formats like TOML or JSON would simply stand in way because they would need more data type checking and conversions than actually needed.
 * Most application code uses normal blocking IO, although async IO is used for network queries.